Marketing and Communications

-A proud graduate of PLU ’10, Zach previously served as the Director of Marketing & Communications for The Grand Cinema and Tacoma Film Festival, managed political campaigns for State Senator Jeannie Darneille and State Representative Jake Fey, worked as a Legislative Aide in the Office of State Senator Christine Rolfes and contributed as a freelance journalist to the Weekly Volcano, Tacoma Weekly, South Sound Magazine, and Anchorage Daily News.
+A proud graduate of PLU ’10, Zach worked as media and content manager until April 2017.
+He previously served as the director of marketing and communications for The Grand Cinema and Tacoma Film Festival.
+He also managed political campaigns for state Sen. Jeannie Darneille and state Rep. Jake Fey, worked as a legislative aide in the office of state Sen. Christine Rolfes and contributed as a freelance writer to the Weekly Volcano, Tacoma Weekly, South Sound Magazine and Anchorage Daily News.

 Simon Sung, executive creative director

 Simon Sung graduated in 1990 from the University of Washington.
 During his tenure in the design field he has worked for various clients including Simon and Schuster, Random House, Crown, Disney, Chronicle Books, Starbucks and the National Baseball Hall of Fame in Cooperstown.

 Lace M. Smith, executive director of content development

 Lace is responsible for curating adaptive and sharable content on PLU social media.
 Starting in PLU’s Student Involvement and Leadership in 2005, Lace has a rooted background in connecting technology, marketing and communications with the concepts of student development.